awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

-# Controlling which Auto Scaling instances terminate during scale in<a name="as-instance-termination"></a>
+# Control which Auto Scaling instances terminate during scale in<a name="as-instance-termination"></a>

 Amazon EC2 Auto Scaling uses termination policies to determine which instances it terminates first during scale\-in events\.
 Termination policies define the termination criteria that is used by Amazon EC2 Auto Scaling when choosing which instances to terminate\.